tallhamer/MapApp/README.md

 <span style="color:#0055ff"><b>Voxel Size</b></span>

-The voxel size will significantly impact the overall quality of the surface in the TPS (as the vovel size increases the detail / quality of the surface will decrease).
-If the voxel size is too small the surface may have wholes that will reduce the quality of the surface in the TPS.
-I would recomend a voxel size of 3mm if you are exporting only the surface voxels but experimentation will tell you what is best for your use case.
+The voxel size will significantly impact the overall quality of the surface in the TPS (as the voxel size increases, the detail / quality of the surface will decrease).
+If the voxel size is too small, the surface may have wholes that will reduce the quality of the surface in the TPS.
+I would recommend a voxel size of 3mm if you are exporting the surface mesh voxels without filling, but experimentation will tell you what will best for your use case.

 <span style="color:#0055ff"><b>Fill Down</b></span>

-When *"Fill Down"* is enabled it is important to set the bounds so that the bounding box clips at the surface of the CT table.
-Since MapRT surfaces are open (i.e. not water tight surface meshes) filling down simply uses the surface "Y" coordinate (IEC-61217) as the vertical max and fills all voxels between the surface and the minimum bounds (table surface) with the same voxel value.
-If the bounding box is not set at the table surface the resulting CT volume will have an artificial height in the TPS if aligned to a support structure like a couch top.
+When *"Fill Down"* is enabled, it is important to set the bounds so that the bounding box clips the surface mesh slose to the surface of the CT table.
+Since MapRT surfaces are open (i.e. not water tight surface meshes) filling down simply uses the *<y>* coordinate (in IEC-61217) of the surface mesh points as the vertical max and fills all voxels between the surface and the minimum bounds (i.e. ideally the table surface) with the same voxel value.
+If the bounding box is not set at the table surface the resulting CT volume will have an artificial "height" in the TPS if aligned to a support structure like a couch top.

 <span style="color:#0055ff"><b>Gaussian Smooth</b></span>

 Currently only 3D Gaussian smoothing is available to smooth the pixel values after image generation.
-This supplies a minimum anount of "whole filling" for low quality surfaces.
-The associated **Sigma** value simply sets the width of the gaussian window for smoothing so if you have larger wholes and want a smoother surface you will need to increase the sigma value at the detriment of the overall surface quality.
+This supplies a minimum amount of "whole filling" for low quality surfaces (i.e. many holes).
+The associated **Sigma** value simply sets the width of the gaussian kernel for smoothing.
+If you have larger wholes and want a smoother surface, you will need to increase the sigma value at the detriment of the overall surface detail.

 <p align="center">
 <img src="images\export_dicom_0.png" width="800"/>